Tgure/ngx-loggly-logger/README.md

 ## Installation

-Version 4.0 has only been tested with angular cli and angular 4, if it does not work for you try version 0.0.21
+Version 4.x is for angular 4, if you are on earlier versions of angular try version 0.0.21

 To install follow this procedure: